Since 1882, St. Paul's by-the-Lake has been bringing the love of Christ to Chicago each and every day.

 A place to fellowship

 Our fellowship includes many projects throughout the year.
-Members of the parish regularly help with the maintenance of the building and grounds, or planting flowers.
-A dedicated group of volunteers including The Episcopal Church Women of the Parish and Altar Guild help enable our beautiful worship and Coffee Hours each week.
+Members of the parish regularly help with the maintenance of the building and grounds or planting flowers.
+A dedicated group of volunteers including the Altar Guild help enable our beautiful worship.
+Others setup and host our Coffee Hours each week.

-Other fellowship times include many parish meals, such as the Annual Anniversary Lunch, a Caribbean Luncheon, a Mardi Gras dinner, and Sunday School Ice Cream Socials & Picnics.
+Other fellowship times include many parish meals, such as the Annual Anniversary celebration, a Caribbean Luncheon, Fall Fest, and St. Nicholas celebration.

 A place to learn